-The Configure/View setup branch provides access to parameters for Change Log, Maintenance Log, Error Log, Calibration Management, Test Manager GWP[®], Calibration Test, all GWP[®] Tests, InTouchSM Remote Service and several features unique to POWERCELL terminals.
+The Configure/View setup branch provides access to parameters for Change Log, Maintenance Log, Error Log, Calibration Management, Test Manager GWP®, Calibration Test and all GWP® Tests.

 3.9.1.1.
 Change Log

 The change log file tracks changes to terminal configuration and shared data.
 The Change Log is approximately 150k bytes in size.
 Each record could vary in length, but the Change Log will store an average of 2,500 records.